-Diabetes Awareness Month teaches patients to take an active role in their care, including preventing foot ulcers.
+The 2017 Diabetes Awareness Month is encouraging patients to take an active role in preventing foot ulcers.

 Rather than passive recipients of care, diabetic foot wound patients and the actions they take are an important part of the healing process.
 With that in mind, the importance of patient self-care in treating diabetes and diabetic wounds is the theme of this year’s Diabetes Awareness Month.